LispPad

 Returns all query parameters for the given HTTP server request req as an association list consisting of string pairs, mapping query parameter names to query parameter values.

 Returns the value of the path parameter name (a string) for the given HTTP server request req as a string.
 If the path parameter name is undefined in req, default is returned instead if provided.
-Otherwise, #f
+Otherwise, #f is returned.

 Path parameters are determined when a request path gets matched with the available routes of an HTTP server.
-For details, see documentation for procedure http-server-register!
+For details, see documentation for procedure http-server-register!.

 Returns all path parameters for the given HTTP server request req as an association list consisting of string pairs, mapping path parameter names to path parameter values.
 Path parameters are determined when a request path gets matched with the available routes of an HTTP server.
-For details, see documentation for procedure http-server-register!
+For details, see documentation for procedure http-server-register!.

 Sets the value of the path parameter name (a string) for the given HTTP server request req to string value.